robertdebock/presentations/terraform-modules.md

 ## Drawbacks "Consume"

-- You many want something a little different.
+- You may want something a little different.
 - Maybe your general approach differs.

 ---